-- (b) a thing that will, itself or by or on scientific examination, provide evidence of the commission of the offence; and - (c) a thing that is intended to be used for the purpose of committing the offence; and - (d) a thing that may be liable to forfeiture or may be used in evidence for a forfeiture proceeding. - "forfeiture proceeding" means a proceeding for the forfeiture or restraint of property under the Crimes (Confiscation) Act 1989 or another Act. - "government entity" see the Public Service Act 1996, section 21.39
+- (a) a thing or activity that is or may provide evidence of the offence; and - (b) a thing that will, itself or by or on scientific examination, provide evidence of the commission of the offence; and - (c) a thing that is intended to be used for the purpose of committing the offence; and - (d) a thing that may be liable to forfeiture or may be used in evidence for a forfeiture proceeding.

+"explosive" see the Explosives Act 1999.47

+"forfeiture proceeding" means a proceeding for the forfeiture or restraint of property under the Crimes (Confiscation) Act 1989 or another Act.

+"government entity" see the Public Service Act 1996, section 21.48